Tax Planning Can Look Efficient

 A lifetime tax framework usually includes coordinating withdrawals across account types, using lower-income years intentionally, managing future required distributions, and preserving flexibility for decisions that have not yet been made.

 For a broader explanation of how tax decisions and withdrawal design interact, see Tax & Distribution.
-For the larger system in which tax choices, investment choices, and estate choices need to work together, see Integrated Planning and Our Approach.
+For the larger system in which tax choices, investment choices, and estate choices need to work together, see Integrated Planning, Why Financial Decisions Cannot Be Made in Isolation, and Our Approach.

 This is not about eliminating taxes.
 It is about managing how and when they occur so that wealth remains more usable over a long life.